 Then there are the insincere polyamorists, typically men, who pressure their partners into polyamory simply because they’re interested in sleeping with others.
 These relationships are often identifiable by “one-penis policies,” meaning that both members of a heterosexual partnership are only allowed to date women.
 Such policies are looked down on by the polyamorous community and considered a sign that someone hasn’t embraced a truly free and emotionally open approach to polyamory.

 Polyamory also struggles with racial diversity.
-There are a growing number of regional and national polyamory groups and events in the US, such as Poly Dallas and Black & Poly, with predominantly black attendees.
+There are growing numbers of regional and national polyamory groups and events in the US, such as Poly Dallas and Black & Poly, with predominantly black attendees.
 And Feingold, the Brooklyn landlord, presents polyamory as widely diverse both in terms of race and class.
 “You meet millionaires and people on food stamps,” he told me.
 Later, by email, he added that Open Love NY, the community he founded, “has worked over the last decade to improve intersectionality, diversity, and awareness, and has actively and intentionally increased representation of and input from underprivileged populations within our community.”

 Michael Rios has been a prominent member of the polyamorous community since the 1960s, and doesn’t consider racial diversity an issue.
 “There’s no problem,” he says.
 “If you said, ‘Find me 50 people of color who are polyamorous,’ I’d say sure, give me an hour.”
 He adds that “neurological diversity”—welcoming those with ADHD, autism, or Tourette’s, for example—is far more of an issue.
 “Most of our conflict problems aren’t because of race.
 That’s an artificial one,” he insists.
 “If you have a partner who has Asperger’s, you’ve got some learning to do and they’ve got some learning to do.
 I’ve had lovers of color and it didn’t frankly come up in any way shape or form.”